Task 101 ... Years 2 - 10

 Whole Class InvestigationTasks are an invitation for two students to work like a mathematician.
 Tasks can also be modified to become whole class investigations which model how a mathematician works.

 It is sometimes remarkable how much more mathematics students see when their hands are holding the object of mathematical inquiry.
 You may be tempted to generate a whole class investigation of this problem based on it being used by various groups in previous task sessions, or perhaps even from drawings, but there is no real substitute for a class set of Pyramid Puzzles.
-Unless, perhaps, you have access to a snooker triangle and enough balls to build a pyramid above the balls usually supplied.
+(Unless, perhaps, you have access to a snooker triangle and enough balls to build a pyramid above the balls usually supplied.)
+Some craft shops supply polystyrene spheres.
+With a bit of glue (and perhaps some bamboo skewers through the balls to make them stronger) it's easy to make the 4 piece and the 6 piece.
+Perhaps students can help make enough pieces for a class set.

 The general outline of the whole class investigation is above.
 More detail, including formulas for the sums of Natural Numbers, Square Numbers and Triangle Numbers, and proofs by Mathematical Induction can be found in the companion Maths300 lesson.